• Adult Epilepsy Specialist Nurse Team

 Process map for problems gaining medication

-Feeling unwell or fever
+Feeling unwell or nauseous

 Bladder and bowel health